-The physical size and weight of the Panasonic GX85 and the Sony A7 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GX85 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic GX85 and the Sony A7 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably larger (38 percent) than the Panasonic GX85.
 Moreover, the A7 is markedly heavier (11 percent) than the GX85.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the GX85 does not feature any corresponding weather-sealing.